$3000 off saturdays | august 2023

 social stalk us!

-A wedding day timeline can be confusing when you’ve never done one—even if you’ve attended a lot of weddings, you probably haven’t paid much attention to the actual wedding timeline.
+A wedding day timeline can be confusing if you’ve never done one—even if you’ve attended a lot of weddings, you probably haven’t paid much attention to the actual timing of each event.
 But as someone who’s hosted over 1,000 weddings, I will tell you— Six hours is about the most weddings guests have in them.
-Any wedding over 6 hours can be dreadful for guests.
+Any wedding over six hours can be dreadful for guests.
+And that includes everything from the ceremony to your grand exit.

-Most wedding vendors that you hire will also start their packages at 5 hours.
-After that, it is overtime or added extra hours for an additional cost.
+Most wedding vendors also start their packages at five hours.
+After that, it is overtime or extra hours for an additional cost.
 We always suggest leaving the guests wanting more.

 Once you settle on how long you want the wedding to be, it’s time to start working on your timeline!